top of page

 This was such a good response for someone like me, who isn't a writer, and enough encouragement for me to do something with my poem.
 If my Dad hadn't have responded so well, I would have disregarded it, found it embarrassing and moved onto something else.
 I've always been supported and encouraged.

 I was eager and willing.
 I was 24 and making my first proper book.
-I'd made comic books in uni, but not a children's book.
+I'd made comic books in uni, but they weren't anything I was proud of.
+I'd never made a children's book.
 Nothing I had made prior to this had made me excited.

 I created some rushed and out-of-proportion illustrations.
 Nowadays I would correct any mistakes on photoshop, and improve the line-work with a drawing tablet.
 I'd spend days on one drawing, getting everything to the best standard I could.